LaDoger/doge.fc/README.md

 # doge.fc
-The most amazing smart contract on TON!
+The most amazing chatbot on TON!

 `doge.fc` is a smart contract written in FunC.

-When anyone sends over 0.0069 TON to this smart contract, it will reply you with "doge", hence the most amazing smart contract.
+When anyone sends over 0.0069 TON to this smart contract, it will reply you with "doge", hence the most amazing chatbot.

 ![IMG_6070](https://user-images.githubusercontent.com/60722582/218310553-0d76a7ac-a780-4167-9aeb-bcfe31508b7c.PNG)